folding fanVarious patterns of

 The "Nami Chidori" pattern, depicted with waves and water, is considered an auspicious pattern for marital bliss and family safety, as it represents the metaphor of the world between waves and means "overcoming stormy seas together".

-Chidori" also has the meaning of "victory" and "achievement of goals" because of the logo combination of "Chidori" and "Chidori Ri".
+Chidori" also has the meaning of "winning luck" and "achieving one's goals" because of the logo combination of "Chidori" and "Chidori".

 Dragonfly